-Improving analytics, visualization and decision-making with the lakehouse
+Improving analytics, visualization and decision-making with Databricks

 Using the lakehouse architecture, data analysts within Grammarly now have a consolidated interface for analytics, which leads to a single source of truth and confidence in the accuracy and availability of all data managed by the data platform team.
 Across the organization, teams are using Databricks SQL to conduct queries within the platform on both internally generated product data and external data from digital advertising platform partners.
 Now, they can easily connect to Tableau and create dashboards and visualizations to present to executives and key stakeholders.